apache/pekko/docs/src/main/paradox/general/message-delivery-reliability.md

 * **message ordering per sender–receiver pair**

-The first rule is typically found also in other actor implementations while the second is specific to Akka.
+The first rule is typically found also in other actor implementations while the second is specific to Pekko.

 ### Discussion: What does “at-most-once” mean?